htetpaihtun/docker-for-my-friends/chapter-3/README.md

  *Figure 3.3.1 Docker engine overview*

 Like real engines, the Docker engine is modular in design and built from many small specialised tools.
 Where possible, these are based on open standards such as those maintained by the Open Container Initiative (OCI).
+Docker underwent many design changes over the years to achieve what we had today.

+Initially, Docker daemon is the one making all the jobs around Docker and thus leading to monolithic nature of Docker.
+This monolithic feature of Docker daemon becomes problematic because:
+- It's hard to innovate on
+- It got slower
+- It wasn't what ecosystem wanted

+So, Docker, Inc. had to tear this docker daemon apart to shift workloads away from daemon as much as possible and modularize into smaller specialised tools.
+These specialized tools can be swapped out, as well as easily re-used by third parties to build other tools.

-The major components that make up the Docker engine are the Docker daemon, containerd, runc and other networking and storage plugins.
+>*This plan follows the tried-and-tested Unix philosophy of building small specialized tools that can be pieced together into larger tools The major components that make up the Docker engine are the Docker daemon, containerd, runc and other networking and storage plugins.*

 ![docker_oci](https://user-images.githubusercontent.com/47061262/146834416-c754c05d-634b-4f0f-895d-3c6c076b4943.png)